HPCNow/hpcnow-labs/admin-training/00-overview-demo.md

 ```
 snow boot domains
 ```
-Otherwise, if you want to boot an specific domain, you can run the following command:
+Otherwise, if you want to boot a specific domain, you can run the following command:
 ```
 snow boot <domain_name>
 ```